Audette relishing life at The Deck

 In 2012, he bought the property when it was the Fish Tale Diner.
 The structure burned down in 2015, and the Audette family decided to build a first-class restaurant and bar.

-Today it offers a spectacular view of the harbor.
-And when diners flood the restaurant, as they often do, they can ascend to the upper floor to hear music, imbibe from a nearby bar and wait for their table.
+Today, it offers a spectacular view of the harbor. and when diners flood the restaurant, as they often do, they can ascend to the upper floor to hear music, imbibe at a nearby bar and wait for their table.

 “The restaurant is impressive, and the food is very good,” said a recent diner, Dennis Moriarty of Salisbury.
 “If there is a wait, you can listen to music.
 The view of the harbor is remarkable.”

-The Deck offers parking but when it is crowded, guests must turn to a valet service which parks their vehicles nearby.
+The Deck offers parking but when it is crowded, guests must turn to a valet service that parks their vehicles nearby.
 If necessary, a golf cart will return surfeited diners to their cars.

 Audette, whose early career included an auditing post for the (then) Mobil Oil Corp., doesn’t consider himself a restaurateur.